Ceramic Pipes – Fixing A Leak

 When someone says ceramics, you probably think of dishes, cooled clay pottery, or perhaps even fragile figurines.
 In any case, you likely don’t think of sewer drain pipes immediately.
 There’s a good reason for that – the fact ceramics is not the best material to use in your sewer system, and surely not the first choice to use in your home.
-Ceramic pipes were used between about 1920 and 1980 – it’s not used in more modern homes anymore, considering ceramic pips is quite labor intensive to install and somewhat expensive to produce – not to mention that these pipes are quite prone to cracks and leaks http://www.calgary-plumbers.co.
+Ceramic pipes were used between about 1920 and 1980 – it’s not used in more modern homes anymore, considering ceramic pipes is quite labor intensive to install and somewhat expensive to produce – not to mention that these pipes are quite prone to cracks and leaks http://www.calgary-plumbers.co.

 If your sewer system has ceramic pipes today, it’s quite likely that your home and plumbing system are quite outdated and need work.
-If your pipe happens to spring a leak – which is almost guaranteed to happen eventually when you’re dealing with ceramics – here are some steps you may want to take in order to temporarily fix your pipe.
+If your ceramic pipes happens to spring a leak – which is almost guaranteed to happen eventually when you’re dealing with ceramics – here are some steps you may want to take in order to temporarily fix your pipe.

 If the pipe cracks or springs a leak, and you’re not interested in retrofitting or replacing it yet, here’s what you can do to get it in good shape again.